archanakalburgi/tuktuk/_posts/2021-09-11-why-deep-learning.md

 ---
 layout: post
 title: Why deep learning?
-description: The purpose of this article is to understand why one might choose deep learning algorithms over the machine learning algorithms
+description: The purpose of this article is to understand why one might choose deep learning algorithms over the machine learning algorithms.
 date: 2021-09-21
 image: images/IMG_0489.png
 ---